 How much can an employee be awarded for unfair dismissal?

 In most cases, where an employee has been held to have been unfairly dismissed, the remedy will be an award of compensation.
 This will be made up of a ‘Basic Award’ and a ‘Compensatory Award’.

 The Basic Award is designed to compensate an employee for loss of job security and is calculated according to a formula based on the employee’s age, length of service and weekly pay subject to a statutory maximum.
 As of 6th April 2018, the maximum award is £15,240.
 The Basic Award is calculated as follows:

 - One and a half week's pay for each complete year of service after the age of 41

 - One week's pay for each complete year of service between the ages of 22 and 40

 - Half a week's pay for each complete year of service under the age of 22

-A week’s pay is subject to a maximum cap of £489 gross pay.
+A week’s pay is subject to a maximum cap of £508 gross per week.
 The amount of service that can be taken into account is also subject to a cap of 20 years.

 The Compensatory Award

-The amount of the Compensatory Award will, subject to a statutory limit, be such amount as the Employment Tribunal considers just and equitable in all the circumstances.
-The current upper limit is £80,541 but changes in law introduced in July 2013 mean a lower cap can apply.
+The amount of the Compensatory Award will, subject to the statutory limit, be such amount as the Employment Tribunal considers just and equitable in all the circumstances.

 There is no limit on the Compensatory Award for unfair dismissal where the employee is dismissed unfairly for reasons connected with discrimination, health and safety matters or a public interest disclosure ("whistle blowing").